SchlossLab/Schloss_Rarefaction_mSphere_2024/submission/figures.md

 Figure S1, Table 1 - description of datasets ~ borrow from singletons paper

-Figure 1A: Correlation between richness and sampling depth by correction approach Figure 1B: Correlation between shannon and sampling depth by correction approach
+#done - figures/alpha_beta_depth_correlation.pdf

-Figure 2A: Correlation between Jaccard distances and difference in sampling depth by correction approach Figure 2B: Correlation between Bray-Curtis distances and difference in sampling depth by correction approach Figure 2C: Correlation between Aitchison distances and difference in sampling depth by correction approach Figure 2C: Correlation between Euclidean distances and difference in sampling depth by correction approach
+Figure 1A: Correlation between richness, shannon, and inverse simpson and sampling depth by correction approach Figure 1B: Correlation between Bray-Curtis, Jaccard, and Euclidean distances and difference in sampling depth by correction approach

 Figure 3A: False positive rate for detecting differences in richness when samples randomized between treatment groups Figure 3B: False positive rate for detecting differences in diversity when samples randomized between treatment groups